jag-k/obs-mcp/README.md

 4. Use Claude to control your OBS!

+## Installation via .mcpb package

+You can also install OBS MCP as a `.mcpb` package directly in Claude Desktop — no manual config needed.
+Download the latest `obs-studio.mcpb` from the [releases page](https://github.com/royshil/obs-mcp/releases) and open it with Claude Desktop.

 ## Development

 If you want to run the server locally using the code in this git repo, you can do the following: